Cuberick-Orion/CIRR/README.md

       ```python
       <IMG0_ID> = "test1-147-1-img1.png".replace('.png','.pkl')
       ```
-      i.e., `test1-147-1-img1.pkl`, so that each file can be directly indexed by its name.
+      in this case, `test1-147-1-img1.pkl`, so that each file can be directly indexed by its name.

 ## Test-split Evaluation Server
 We do not publish the ground-truth for the test-split of CIRR.
-Instead, an evaluation server is hosted at: [https://cirr.cecs.anu.edu.au/](https://cirr.cecs.anu.edu.au/), should you prefer to publish results on the test-split.
+Instead, an evaluation server is hosted [here](https://cirr.cecs.anu.edu.au/), should you prefer to publish results on the test-split.

 ## License
  - We have licensed the annotations of CIRR under the MIT License.
 Please refer to the [LICENSE file](LICENSE) for details.